Skamania Steelhead: A Complete Fishing Guide

 Eli from SBS Outdoor Action with a nice Skamani steelhead caught on a Lake Michigan Pier.
 Click the image to watch the video.

-Skamania is a summer run variety of steelhead that will start migrating back to their birthplace as less sexually mature steelhead as early as May.
-Once they arrive back in their home waters, Skamania tend to find refuge in deep pools and grow to spawning size in the river until they spawn in early spring.
+Once Skamania arrive back in their home waters, Skamania tend to find refuge in deep pools and grow to spawning size for many months in the river until they spawn in late winter and early spring but Winter run steelhead can enter in February and spawn a couple of weeks later.

 A fly fisherman casting on the Kalum River in the Skeena Region of British Columbia, Canada

-Both the Pacific Skamania that are anadromous, and the entirely freshwater Skamania of the Great Lakes Basin can enter rivers beginning in late Spring or as early as May in some areas and under the right conditions.
+Both the Pacific Skamania and Great Lakes Skamania can enter rivers beginning in late spring or as early as May.

 Eli with good success fishing the pier in August - SBS Outdoors Action